tjttoby/HNZRP-NZDF-Utilitys/README.md

 For bug reports, feature requests, or technical support, please:
 1. Check existing issues on GitHub
 2. Create a detailed issue report
-3. Contact the developer on discord
+3. Contact the developer on Discord
+4. Email Toby to `tjttoby@gmail.com`

 ---

 ## 📜 License & Usage

 This bot is **custom-built exclusively for HNZRP's NZDF server**.
-While the code is available for reference and learning, it contains server-specific configurations and branding, and will not work without heavy modification.
+While the code is available for reference and learning, it contains server-specific configurations and branding and will not work without heavy modification.

 **Usage Guidelines:**
 - ✅ Learning and educational reference